 University staff members should model their behaviour based on the University’s values and this Code of Conduct and at all times act in an ethical manner.
 Leadership is about positive influence, inspiring and empowering others.

 Any person, whether or not a member of the University, who on reasonable grounds believes that the University has breached this Policy may complain in writing to the Director, Human Resources (or nominee)specifying details of the alleged breach.

 Breaches of the Code may result in disciplinary action.
 Complaints will be dealt with in accordance with relevant University policy and procedure.

-Failure to behave in the ways described in the Code may lead to action under the Federation University Australia Union Collective Agreement 2015-2018 - Academic and General Staff Employees, Managing Under Performance; Managing Unsatisfactory Performance; or Disciplinary Action for Misconduct/Serious Misconduct provisions, or action under the relevant policy, procedure or guidelines.
+Failure to behave in the ways described in the Code may lead to action under the University Collective Agreement - Academic and General Staff Employees, Managing Under Performance; Managing Unsatisfactory Performance; or Disciplinary Action for Misconduct/Serious Misconduct provisions, or action under the relevant policy, procedure or guidelines.
 Allegations of serious misconduct will be dealt with in accordance with University legislation.

 Where breaches of this Code occur and the staff members employment conditions are affected by the Public Administration Act 2004, the Code of Conduct for the Victorian Public Sector will take precedence to the extent of any inconsistency.